uq-eresearch/thales/doc/thales-install-guide.md

 4. Run the RSpec tests.

         rake spec

+    The tests should run without producing any failures.

 5. Start the development Rails server (see [Starting the Rails server]).

 The application can be accessed by visiting <http://localhost:3000/>